No More Drama: Critical reception

 No More Drama received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 77, based on 12 reviews.
 AllMusic editor Liana Jonas complimented Blige's ability to write relatable lyrics, writing that she "has a killer instinct for creating gritty, thick, and soul-infused R&B fare.
 Her music is more than heard.
 It is felt, and audiences would be hard-pressed to not surrender to her groove."
 Writing for The A.V.
 Club, Nathan Rabin believed "Blige sounds happier and more relaxed than ever.
 Boasting nearly as many producers as songs, No More Drama [is] a testament to Blige's force of personality and the authenticity of her vision that the disc feels as personal and intimate as the most heartfelt four-track demo."
 Entertainment Weekly's David Browne felt that "from the Dre-produced theatricality of the single ”Family Affair” to refined funk and crisp quiet-storm R&B, the multi-producer arrangements are expansive yet warm, and Blige's pushy rasp has never sounded better."

 Robert Marriott from Rolling Stone said the record "presents Blige more in touch with her roots, more grounded and ready for her next set of challenges, musical and otherwise, an analog soul thriving in a digital age."
 Barry Walters from The Village Voice called it "Blige's most rhythm album ever, and even the ballads that can drag r&b down here bristle with bumping beats."

-The newspaper's Robert Christgau was somewhat less enthusiastic, finding the record "front-loaded", highlighting the songs "PMS" and "Steal Away" while writing "positive attitude's a bitch, not to mention a drag".
-Ethan Brown was unimpressed by Blige's more optimistic songs, writing in New York magazine that, "miserable, Blige can be penetrating and profound; happy, she comes off generic and bland."
+The newspaper's Robert Christgau was somewhat less enthusiastic, finding the record "front-loaded", highlighting the songs "PMS" and "Steal Away" while writing "positive attitude's a bitch, not to mention a drag."
+The Los Angeles Times felt that while No More Drama was "not as innovative as her early recordings," it "seamlessly incorporates the smoother soul and gospel flavors of 1999’s Mary with her trademark blend of hip-hop, funk and R&B." Ethan Brown was unimpressed by Blige's more optimistic songs, writing in New York magazine that, "miserable, Blige can be penetrating and profound; happy, she comes off generic and bland."